 Avinoam not only sees his use of the sawdust as a way to rescue a material destined for the trash, but as a means of creating a new design aesthetic.
 We take issue with the plastic resin though as a means of glueing all that waste together.
 Remember the cardboard bike?
 Same deal.
 If you put enough glue into something you will get form, even using cheap Chinese noodles.

 The Shavings collection was originally created as Avinoam’s graduation project from the Bezalel Academy of Art and Design in Jerusalem.
 The collection then continued to win “The Intelligent Hand” Massimo Marini design award in 2010.
 We think the design is pretty intelligent, too.

 The truth is, you can make furniture out of almost any dry material, even Ramen noodles, as long as you put enough glue or resin or epoxy in the mix.
 So it ends up not being so much a healthy eco product but a stool, bench or table – or cardboard bike! made from glue.

 I prefer the real stuff.
 Real wood, no fillers!
+No glue.
+No epoxies.
+No plastics.
 Whether it is a relaxing sofa set or dining table, thinking and caring about your furniture will broaden its life expectancy and keep its texture and working at its best.
 Buying real wood can expand your furniture’s life expectancy and it’s simple.
-You can find and buy some of the best products online like the sofa set 3+1 Urbanladder.

 Or keep being inspired by more of the same above.
 Yoav Avinoam’s new website (2019 updated) can be found here.